jpquental90/Daily-Planner-App---edX-Bootcamp-Challenge-7/README.md

-# Daily-Planner-App---edX-Bootcamp-Challenge-7
+# Daily Planner App
- A simple calendar application that allows a user to save events for each hour of the day.
-# Code Quiz

-This repository contains my answer to the Module 6 Challenge of the Web Development edX bootcamp: https://jpquental90.github.io/Code-Quiz---edX-Bootcamp-Challenge-6/
+This repository contains my answer to the Module 7 Challenge of the Web Development edX bootcamp: https://jpquental90.github.io/Code-Quiz---edX-Bootcamp-Challenge-6/

 ## Description

-My task was to create a time quiz application that uses local storage to store highscores.
+My task was to create a simple calendar application that allows a user to save events for each hour of the day.
 Some starter code was provided by edX in HTML and CSS files.
-A gif demonstrating the desired local of the final product was provided as a guide.
+A gif demonstrating the desired look of the final product was provided as a guide.

 ## Table of Contents